wandyezj/Random/writings/thoughts/api_design_accessibility_principles.md

 Using the positive descriptions for an API's behavior is more descriptive than the negative description.

-Positive descriptions are easier to understand than a combination of positive and negative descriptions.
+Positive descriptions are generally easier to understand than a combination of positive and negative descriptions.

 ##### Concise